Incident Response Policy

 Preservation of evidence – Promptly develop a plan to identify and implement steps for the preservation of evidence, consistent with needs to restore availability.
 The plan might include steps to clone a hard disk, preserve log information, or capture screen

 information.
 Preservation of evidence should be addressed as quickly as possible in order to restore the availability of the affected systems as soon as practicable.

 Investigation – Investigate the causes and circumstances of the incident, and determine future preventative actions.

-Prevention – We shall analyze every confidential information Security Incident, create a report describing the incident in detail the circumstances that led to the incident, and a plan to eliminate the risk of a future occurrence.
+The Company shall issue a report for every confidential information Security Incident describing the incident in detail, the circumstances that led to the incident, and a plan to eliminate the risk of a future occurrence.